lososkin/Maze_bot/README.md

 # Maze game bot
-It's a maze game bot for telegram messanger.
+It's a maze game bot for telegram messenger.

 <!-- You can find that bot in telegram @lososMazeBot -->